ume05rw/BrWebHost/README.md

 ## Description

 This is Web Remote-Controller for Broadlink Devices on your LAN.
-It Learning any IR Remote Controls for Rm, Switch Operating for SP3, and Displaying Sensor values for A1.
+It Learning any IR Remote Controls for Rm/BlackBean, Switch Operating for SP3, and Displaying Sensor values for A1.
 Others include Wake on LAN, Script Executer, Remote-Script Runner.
 Touch operation like a smartphone-app has been realized.

+Language Supports: English, Japanese, Chinese.

 ## Supported Platform
 * Windows7, Windows8.1, Windows10 (**only x64 platform**)